 So when I had a new toilet installed, the shape of the cardboard box it came in got me thinking.

-I decided to make a two-in-one cardboard playhouse that could be a train and a rocket ship!
+I decided it would be a fun idea to make a two-in-one cardboard playhouse that could be a train and a rocket ship!

 Here is how I did it.

-- Large Cardboard Box – I used a box that a toilet came in so it was a bit of an h or L shape – if you don’t have that you could use one large box and another small one instead.
+- Large Cardboard Box – I used a box that a toilet came in so it was a bit of an h or L shape – if you don’t have that you could use two cardboard boxes – one large and one small

 - Craft Paint & brushes – I used leftover wall paint as well as acrylic craft paint.